 As RMS Titanic started to sink, Captain Smith relieved them from their duty; however, the operators chose to remain at their post.
-When water began to enter the wireless room, Harold Bride began helping passengers and crew to launch a collapsible lifeboat, while Phillips continued his attempt to send distress signals to nearby liners.
-Bride was washed off the deck, but fortunately landed underneath an overturned boat, which he climbed into along with fifteen other men.
-As the boat was waterlogged, the men were eventually assisted into other lifeboats where they remained until they were rescued by RMS Carpathia.
+When the water began to enter the wireless room, Harold Bride began helping passengers and crew to launch a collapsible lifeboat.
+At the same time, Phillips continued his attempt to send distress signals to nearby liners.
+Bride was washed off the deck but fortunately landed underneath an overturned boat, which he climbed into along with fifteen other men.
+As the boat was waterlogged, the men were eventually assisted into other lifeboats, where they remained until RMS Carpathia rescued them.
 Despite suffering from serious injuries, Harold Bride assisted with Carpathia’s wireless communications during his time on the ship and also sent many personal messages from survivors.

 6 George Beauchamp